11 Great reasons to visit stunning Okinawa in 2026

 1. Stunning cherry blossoms

 Okinawa comes alive with brilliant shades of pink Sakura, offering the earliest Cherry Blossom.
-Hanami celebrations run from mid-January through to mid-February, providing avid adventures with the opportunity to take part in Cherry Blossom Festival celebrations all over Okinawa.
+Hanami celebrations run from mid-January through to mid-February, providing avid adventurers with the opportunity to take part in Cherry Blossom Festival celebrations all over Okinawa.
 Visit Mount Yaedake, Nakijin Castle Ruins, Nago Central Park and Yaese Park where you’ll spend hours soaking in the annual pink phenomenon, a travel bucket-list item for many travel lovers.

 2. Locals who understand longevity